-Without wills/RLTs, the assets of a deceased individual (excluding assets that pass via beneficiary designation) will pass according to intestacy statutes.
+Without wills/RLTs, the assets of a deceased individual (excluding assets that pass by a beneficiary designation) will pass according to a state's intestacy statutes.
 Generally, at the death of a surviving spouse, state intestacy statutes result in assets passing to children outright (if over the age of majority).
 Accordingly, relying on state intestacy laws could cause an individual with special needs to receive a substantial sum of assets outright, disqualifying the individual from certain government benefits.
 For this reason, it is imperative that families with a beneficiary who has special needs execute a will/RLT that provides for the individual in a manner that will not disqualify him/her from government benefits.
 (Usually, this involves leaving assets to a special needs trust for his/her benefit.)
-If an RLT is utilized, a "pour over" will is necessary to fund the RLT with any assets remaining in the testator's estate at death.
+If a RLT is utilized, a "pour over" will is necessary to fund the RLT with any assets remaining in the testator's estate at death.
 The benefit of utilizing RLTs include reduced probate expenses and increased privacy (if assets are funded to the trust during the grantor's lifetime).
-Increased privacy could reduce the opportunity for a family member or other individual to interfere with the individual with special needs for financial gain.
-Additionally, an RLT creates a mechanism for the assets of a caregiver to remain available to a beneficiary with special needs upon the caregiver's disability or incapacity.
+The increased privacy provided by a RLT may reduce the opportunity for a family member or another individual to interfere, in hope of a financial gain, with the trust's distribution structure.
+Additionally, a RLT created by a caregiver provides a mechanism that maintains availability to the caregiver's assets and access for a beneficiary with special needs if that caregiver becomes disabled or incapacitated.